 - Prioritize projects – All projects or future repairs should be prioritized accordingly.
 You must differentiate between association needs and wishes and remove any potential liability or responsibility before you explore any proposed community beautification.

-- Increases in utility – Gas, electricity and water costs are always rising.
+- Increases in utilities – Gas, electricity and water costs are always rising.
 That’s why it’s a good idea to research local and municipal rates so that you’re prepared when utility costs are set to increase.

 - Supplier contracts – You should ensure a proper budget for all regular monthly service providers.
-Be sure to contact your property manager, pool contractor and landscaping company, to find out if they plan to increase or decrease their rates.
+Be sure to contact your property manager, pool contractor and landscaping company, to find out if they plan to increase their rates.

 - Budget reserves – When preparing the budget, an association must ensure that a fraction of their income goes to the reserve account.
 The actual amount varies according to the association.
-Some condo associations will put as much as 20% of their total revenue into reserves.
+Some associations will put as much as 20% of their total revenue into reserves.
 It’s important to remember that condo associations have a great financial obligation including outdoor repairs and maintenance of major building systems.
-The latter includes things like roof repairs, boilers, HVAC, etc. Not having budgetary reserves might force you to request major special assessments in the future, among other problems.
+The latter includes things like roof repairs, boilers, HVAC systems, etc. Not having budgetary reserves might force you to request major special assessments in the future, among other problems.
 A good rule of thumb is to prepare for at least two major equipment breakdowns at the same time.
 For instance, a roof replacement and elevator replacement.

-- Calculate legal and collection costs – Legal and billing fees can increase very quickly but this depends on your association’s collection strategy.
+- Calculate legal and collection costs – Legal and billing fees can increase very quickly, but this depends on your association’s collection strategy.
 For best results, check your current system to see if there are any improvements that you can make to achieve better efficiency and ROI.

 For the best results, it’s advisable to start working on your budget from quarter three instead of quarter four.
 The earlier the better.